-Those within the recovery process, prior to lockdown, have experienced a pause to treatment, which can contribute to relapse risks.
+Those within the recovery process, prior to lockdown, have experienced a pause in treatment, which can contribute to relapse risks.
 Those with new symptoms linked to addiction have had to suffer alone down to such inaccessibility.
 This is concerning, as the impacts of lockdown are recognisable, increasing addiction rates across different demographics.

-It’s vital that focus is placed on the relationship of addiction and lockdown, as the future cannot be forecasted, where further lockdown measures may be experienced.
+It’s vital that focus is placed on the relationship between addiction and lockdown, as the future cannot be forecasted, where further lockdown measures may be experienced.
 Such focus should increase the awareness of and the necessity of consistent addiction treatment, working alongside the efforts of covid-19 treatment.

 Without combined efforts, the crisis of addiction and mental health development will begin to outweigh the loss of covid-19, questioning the viability of lockdown measures.

 Overcoming the effects of lockdown

 If you’re struggling through the effects of lockdown, please be aware that help is still available.
 It’s understandable that you may feel like you’ve taken two steps back, down to paused treatment.
 However, if you’re a recovering addict, you can restart treatment and work towards recovery.

 If you’re newly experiencing symptoms of addiction, treatment will also be accessible, to help you start your recovery journey, even if lockdown measures continue.